JACK SCOTT: A STRUGGLE WITH STARDOM

 He should have been a big star, says Paul Rigby, but Jack Scott’s music career perfectly followed the ups and downs of the pop music business of the time.
-Jack Scott himself, now 82 years of age, looks back at those heady times
+Jack Scott himself looks back at those heady times

 Jack Scott is not the first name that rolls off the tongue when the subjects of rock’n’roll and rockabilly are mentioned.
 In fact, despite his pioneering efforts, Scott is largely forgotten as a figure in music.
 Why?
 After all, he had a great voice.
 He was right up there with Elvis Presley and Roy Orbison.
 He also had a superb backing group known as The Chantones which were as accomplished as Elvis’ Jordanaires.
 Scott wrote his own songs, Elvis didn’t and Scott was a talented guitarist (ok, Elvis was a decent rhythm guitarist, according to Johnny Cash).
 Was Scott’s problem, as Goldmine Magazine’s Phill Marder explained, that he never courted scandal or died before his time?
 Jack Scott, “…never created headlines by dying in plane or car crashes, by marrying an underage relative or transporting underage females across state lines, by quitting to become a minister or committing suicide or anything else guaranteed to garner attention, even before today’s 24-hour news blitz.”